isomerpages/imda-tradetrust/_about/What Is TradeTrust.md

 <p>TradeTrust is designed as an enabler to transform your trade digitalisation
 journey.</p>
 <p><strong>TradeTrust is a framework that standardises digital trade with enhanced security and legal certainty for the international trade ecosystem. </strong>It
-allows trading partners to endorse, exchange and verify documents and effect title transfer across different digital platforms seamlessly.</p>
+allows trading partners to create, exchange, verify digitised documents, and transfer ownership for title documents cross different digital platforms seamlessly, while reducing the risk of fraud through checks for proof of origin, tampering, and authenticity.</p>
+<p></p>
 <hr>
 <p></p>
 <p></p>